ahmedelzaky/Data_Structure_With_C/List/SingleLinkedList/Readme.md

 ## Functions

 - `appendNode`: Appends a node with the specified data to the end of the list.

+- `pushNode`: Pushs a node with the specified data to the start of the list.

 - `getNodeData`: Gets the data at a specific index in the list.